NWChemEx/Chemist/docs/source/developer/design/chemistry/nucleus.rst

    - Views also enable external libraries to wrap their data in an API compatible with Chemist.

-.. _n_fragmented_nuclei:

-fragmented nuclei
-   There are a number of methods which require us to divide the nuclei into sets.
-The resulting structure essentially behaves like a container of ``Nuclei``.

-   - There are a number of additional considerations which went into the design of the ``FragmentedNuclei`` class; they are discussed in :ref:`designing_fragmented_nuclei`.

 Out of Scope
 ============